pnp/vscode-viva/README.md

 ![Additional dependency step](./assets/images/scaffolding-additional-step.png)

 When you can set the additional dependencies it's also possible to automatically create the node version manager file with the version of Node.js used when creating the project.
-These settings are available in the extensiown settings.
+These settings are available in the extension settings.

 ![Additional dependency step node version](./assets/images/scaffolding-additional-step-node-version.png)